About the Garden

 Children love playing in the Gardens, particularly in the Spring and Summer.

-Admission is by Gold Coin donation at the Car Park.
+Admission is by Gold Coin donation at the Car Park or donate before you arrive.

 The Garden is managed and maintained by the Blue Mountains Rhododendron Society of NSW Incorporated, a community organization of volunteers with members throughout Australia.